OpenSyd/syd_algo/readme.md

-## Helpfull codes for syd and nuclear medecine images
+## Tools and scripts for syd and nuclear image processing

 | File                                    | Description                                                        |
 | --------------------------------------- | ------------------------------------------------------------------ |